Helping Your Patients Prepare for a Disaster

 - Overlap Syndrome

-Hospitals have large supplies of liquid oxygen and a supply of compressed gas oxygen cylinders that allow several days of reserve, but a large inﬂux of patients from a disaster can strain these resources.
+Patients often think that if they run out of oxygen at home, they can just go to the hospital and be taken care of there.
+Yes, hospitals have large supplies of liquid oxygen and a supply of compressed gas oxygen cylinders that allow several days of reserve, but a large inﬂux of patients from a disaster can strain these resources.
 Contracted vendors may have oxygen to deliver, but delivery is not possible when transportation of these supplies is halted when only “emergency” vehicles are permitted on the roads immediately following a disaster.
+The development of strategies to provide bulk oxygen following a mass casualty or disaster are ongoing, but not currently in place.

 The COPDF DPP is an easy-to-read and use booklet including: